Latest work: design leadership

 Problem

-Springer Nature always felt they should not get in the way of the researcher finding and reading articles, so the company never put anything besides the article in the main column, and always underplayed suggesting onward journeys.
+Springer Nature always felt they should not get in the way of how the researcher finds and reads articles, so the company would only put the article in the main column without any further guidance, always underplaying onward journeys.

-This contradicted our new research that researchers wanted more guidance and explanation of the material they were reading, and lost us usage.
+This lost us usage and contradicted our new research that researchers wanted more guidance and explanation of the material they were reading.

 Resources